Piazza Gae Aulenti: Description

 It is raised 6 meters above the level of Via Vincenzo Capelli, the access from the south, and about 15 meters above Viale Luigi Sturzo, the access from the west.
-It was designed by the prestigious American architectural firm Pelli Clarke & Partners to complement the skyscrapers immediately next door, currently owned by the Immobiliare Porta Nuova Garibaldi fund and leased to several multinationals, the main one being the bank UniCredit.
+It was designed by the Argentine architect, César Pelli to complement the skyscrapers immediately next door, currently owned by the Immobiliare Porta Nuova Garibaldi fund and leased to several multinationals, the main one being the bank UniCredit.

 It was inaugurated on December 8, 2012, resulting in its naming after the well-known Italian designer and architect Gae Aulenti, who had died just under two months earlier.

 As from the nearby Alvar Aalto square, the skyline of Milan can be viewed from the piazza.
 From the piazza you can see; the Garibaldi Towers and the adjacent skyscrapers of the Bosco Verticale residential complex, the Palazzo Lombardia (home of the Lombardy Regional Council), the Torre Galfa, the Torre Servizi Tecnici Comunali, the Grattacielo Pirelli, the residential towers Torre Solari, Torre Solea and Torre Aria and a portion of the Torre Diamante.
 In addition to this, from the level of the square it is possible to have an imposing overview of the UniCredit Tower, the headquarters of the bank of the same name, which at 231 meters is the tallest skyscraper in Italy.

 A symbol of contemporary Milan, Piazza Gae Aulenti is the setting for several commercials and photo shoots, as well as musical and social events, thanks in part to the presence of the IBM Studios, a multipurpose space made of wood and concrete on the border between the square and the Park Library.